NomadBeetle/screening-task-2025/README.md

 For a Beginner: The AI will keep the language simple.
 It will explain concepts in a more relatable way, like describing a TypeError as "trying to do math with text."

 For an Advanced Learner: The AI can use more technical terms.
 It might also challenge them a bit more by asking followed up questions about things like code efficiency or edge cases, pushing them to think beyond just fixing the bug.

+## Setup Instructions
+The prompt is ready to be copied and used directly.
+No additional setup or dependencies are required.